InCadence/coalesce/README.md

-The python wrapper for doing CRUD functions is within the wrapper folder.
+The Python wrapper supports the basic functions of Create, Read, Update and Delete.
-It can be called from different files but can not run on its own.
+These functions can be imported into separate projects, but can not be run directly from the request file itself.
+They can be run from the wrapper_runner file found in the main directory of the wrapper.